fallahn/sms-slinger-update/readme.md

 3. This notice may not be removed or altered from any source distribution.

+###### Changes

-This repository contains the original source updated to SDL 2.0 from SDL 1.2, as well as some cross platform enhancements (remove MFC/ATL dependency on Windows, use dearImGui on all platforms, built in shader editor for post-process effects).
-Also minor bug fixes/improvements.
+This repository contains the original source updated to SDL 2.0 from SDL 1.2, as well as some cross platform enhancements (removed MFC/ATL dependency on Windows, use dearImGui on all platforms, built in shader editor for post-process effects).
+The sound emulation has also been updated to fix a bug in the noise channel, as well as tighten the cycle timing relative to the CPU emulation, which vastly improves (imo) the quality of the audio sync with the video.

 Ported to SDL2 2021 Matt Marchant